 Upon purchasing the action cards, you’ll receive 3 .pdf files:

 - Lesson Plan (free bonus)

-You can also buy the Stretch Goals set at an additional cost.
+You can also buy the Stretch Goals set at an extra cost.

 The Genre Set